-- Member meets either of the following: - Member is 1 year of age to less than 11 years of age and has clinical manifestations of disease (e.g., vomiting, heartburn, abdominal pain, food refusal, failure to thrive). - Member is 11 years of age or older and has history of an average of at least 2 episodes of dysphagia (with intake of solids) per week. - Diagnosis has been confirmed by esophageal biopsy as characterized by 15 or more intraepithelial esophageal eosinophils per high power field. - Member has had an inadequate treatment response to both of the following: - Proton pump inhibitor - Systemic corticosteroid or oral topical corticosteroid therapies (e.g., budesonide, fluticasone [powder or suspension for inhalation] swallowed), unless contraindicated or not tolerated
+- Member is 1 year of age to less than 11 years of age and has clinical manifestations of disease (e.g., vomiting, heartburn, abdominal pain, food refusal, failure to thrive). - Member is 11 years of age or older and has history of an average of at least 2 episodes of dysphagia (with intake of solids) per week. - Diagnosis has been confirmed by esophageal biopsy as characterized by 15 or more intraepithelial esophageal eosinophils per high power field. - Member has had an inadequate treatment response to either of the following: - Proton pump inhibitor - Swallowed topical corticosteroid therapies (e.g., budesonide, fluticasone [powder or suspension for inhalation]), unless contraindicated or not tolerated